-10.1 Policies & Procedures
+11.1 Policies & Procedures

-Policies and procedures are developed and agreed by the Trustees, to ensure we meet the obligations of the Constitution and other legal obligations, as well as best practice.
-All of our Policies are available for review at any time.
+Policies and procedures are developed and agreed by the Board of Trustees, to ensure we meet the obligations of the Constitution and other legal obligations, as well as best practice.
+Our current policies are as follows.